-- 14. The expectation for hand hygiene compliance is 100% for both before and after contact with the patient and patients' environment for each health care worker group.
-The provincial target of 80%, established by the Provincial Hand Hygiene Working Group, is a minimum standard health authorities should meet while striving for continuous quality improvement. - 15.
-In acute care facilities, trained auditors observe a sample of health care workers and record whether they clean their hands at the appropriate times. - 16.
-Health care workers in ACFs are grouped into four categories: - 1) Nursing staff, including registered nurse, midwife, licensed practical nurse, care aide, and nursing/midwife student - 2) Physician, including medical doctor, resident, fellow, and medical student - 3) Clinical support services, including occupational therapist, physiotherapist, respiratory therapist, speech therapist, social worker, dietician, psychologist, audiologist, porter, pastoral care, radiologist, and technician (e.g., ECG, EEG, phlebotomy) - 4) Other, including house keeping, food services, and clerk - 17.
-Hand cleaning compliance is audited in long-term care facilities (LTCFs) that are owned or operated by a health authority.
-Audit data are voluntarily reported by health authorities to PICNet for public reporting.
+- 14. Hand cleaning compliance is audited by health authorities.
+The percentage score reports how often, during an audit, health care workers clean their hands before and after contact with a patient or the patient environment, such as changing bed linen, touching a bed rail or clearing a bedside table. - 15.
+The expectation for hand hygiene compliance is 100% for both before and after contact with the patient and patients' environment for each health care worker group.
+The provincial target of 80%, established by the Provincial Hand Hygiene Working Group, is a minimum standard health authorities should meet while striving for continuous quality improvement. - 16.
+In acute care facilities, trained auditors observe a sample of health care workers and record whether they clean their hands at the appropriate times. - 17.
+Health care workers in ACFs are grouped into four categories: - 1) Nursing staff, including registered nurse, midwife, licensed practical nurse, care aide, and nursing/midwife student - 2) Physician, including medical doctor, resident, fellow, medical student, and nurse practitioner - 3) Clinical support services, including occupational therapist, physiotherapist, respiratory therapist, speech therapist, social worker, dietician, psychologist, audiologist, porter, pastoral care, radiologist, and technician (e.g., ECG, EEG, phlebotomy) - 4) Other, including house keeping, food services, and clerk

-- 18. Hand cleaning compliance audits were suspended in some health care facilities due to the COVID-19 pandemic response.
-Compliance data in all LTCFs in Interior Health are not available for Q1 of 2021/22. - 19.
+- 18. Hand cleaning compliance is audited in long-term care facilities (LTCFs) that are owned or operated by a health authority.
+Audit data are voluntarily reported by health authorities to PICNet for public reporting. - 19.
+Hand cleaning compliance audits were suspended in some health care facilities due to the COVID-19 pandemic response.
+Compliance data in all LTCFs in Interior Health are not available for Q1 of 2021/22. - 20.
 From Q2 of 2018/19 through Q4 of 2022/23, Fraser Health only reported observations performed by regional hand hygiene auditors in acute care facilities to PICNet.
-As a result, compliance data are unavailable for all LTCFs in Fraser Health for that time period. - 20.
+As a result, compliance data are unavailable for all LTCFs in Fraser Health for that time period. - 21.
 There are no LTCFs owned or operated by Provincial Health Services Authority.
-Provincial Health Services Authority's hand cleaning compliance audit methods were modified during Q1 of 2021/22. - 21.
+Provincial Health Services Authority's hand cleaning compliance audit methods were modified during Q1 of 2021/22. - 22.
 Hand cleaning compliance is audited through direct observation in both acute care facilities and LTCFs; however, audit strategies and methods vary across health authorities and over time.
 Auditors are trained by health authorities and include dedicated hand hygiene auditors or coordinators, infection prevention and control professionals, university co-op students, and staff within health care facilities (self-auditing).
-Observer bias and Hawthorne effect (i.e. behaviour changes due to awareness of being observed) may occur during auditing. - 22.
-For more details on surveillance methods and data limitations, please refer to the most recent annual surveillance report at picnet.ca/surveillance.
+Observer bias and Hawthorne effect (i.e. behaviour changes due to awareness of being observed) may occur during auditing.

-23. For all health authority categorizations in this report, Providence Health Care data is grouped with Vancouver Coastal Health data.
+- 23. For more details on surveillance methods and data limitations, please refer to the most recent annual surveillance report at picnet.ca/surveillance. - 24.
+For all health authority categorizations in this report, Providence Health Care data is grouped with Vancouver Coastal Health data.